A 30 Gallon Demo Processor | BACK TO TOP

 Description:

-In July of 2006 I helped plan a successful conference held in Golden, Colorado at the Colorado School of Mines.
+In July of 2006 I helped plan a successful Biodiesel conference held in Golden, Colorado at the Colorado School of Mines.
 Our goal

 was to create a conference where people belonging to Biodiesel Cooperatives as well as homebrewers could come and learn more